Finding your bank’s routing number should be easy.

 What Do The Numbers In The Bank Routing Number Mean?

-So what do the digits of the routing number actually mean?
+So what do the digits of the routing number mean?
 The numbers reflect a bank’s geographic location and internal handling information used by the Federal Reserve.

 The first two digits of the routing number correspond to the 12 Federal Reserve Banks, so whatever region your particular bank is in will be represented by these two digits.